 When you notice your child misbehaving, don’t be quick to punish them.
 Instead, try to talk to them first and ask them why they’re misbehaving.

-Your child might simply be frustrated because they don’t know how to solve a particular problem, or how to talk to other children.
+Your child might be frustrated because they don’t know how to solve a particular problem or talk to other children.
 You can take this chance to show them there is a more positive way of doing things.

 No Emotional Control (Yet)

 Children can be very emotional, which is why they easily feel happy and excited.
 It’s also why it’s fairly easy for them to be overwhelmed with anger, sadness, anxiety, and disappointment.
-As a result, they don’t know what to do when they’re overcome by negative emotions.
+As a result, they don’t know what to do when negative emotions overcome them.

 Often, they’ll act out when their emotions get the best of them.